Harbin: Sports

 Division B of the 2018 Bandy World Championship was played at the Harbin Sport University Stadium.

 As the center of winter sports in China, Harbin has hosted the 1996 Winter Asian Games, the 2009 Winter Universiade and the 2025 Asian Winter Games.
 Along these events, many famous winter sports athletes come from Harbin.
 Olympic medalists include short track star Wang Meng (six-time medalist); long track skater Zhang Hong (2014 Sochi, gold medal); and pairs figure skaters Shen Xue and Zhao Hongbo (2002 Salt Lake City, bronze medal; 2006 Turin, bronze medal; and 2010 Vancouver, gold medal), Zhang Dan and Zhang Hao (2006 Turin, silver medal), Pang Qing and Tong Jian (2010 Vancouver, silver medal), and Sui Wenjing and Han Cong (2022 Beijing, gold medal; 2018 Pyeongchang, silver medal).

 Harbin has an indoor speed skating arena, the Heilongjiang Indoor Rink.
 Opened in 1995, it is the oldest one of seven in China.

 Mutual cooperation of the Far Eastern State Academy of Physical Culture and the Harbin Institute of Physical Education started an exchange of sports and cultural delegations, holding of sports, training of Chinese students in Khabarovsk, Russia and Harbin.
 Russian side started to have plans to introduce bandy to China while Harbin has good preconditions to become one of the strong points of this sport in China.
 The national team is based in Harbin, and it was confirmed in advance that they would play in the 2015 Bandy World Championship.
 The Chinese team came 16th in a field of 17 teams, edging out Somalia.
 Mr Zhu, president of the sport university, is a member of the Federation of International Bandy council.
 In December 2017, an international student tournament will be played.
 While Chinese bandy is still in its initial stages, it is expected that Harbin even more will become the driving force behind the domestic development, for example via opening the Federation of International Bandy office for development and promotion in Asia.

 Heilongjiang Ice City Football Club currently play their home soccer matches at Harbin International Conference Exhibition and Sports Center, a 50000-seater stadium.
 The team gained promotion to China's second tier for the 2018 season when they came first in the 2017 China League Two division.

 KRS Heilongjiang are a professional ice hockey team based in the city.
 A member of the Russian-based Supreme Hockey League and one of two Chinese teams in the league.
 The team is affiliated with the Kontinental Hockey League side, also based in China, HC Kunlun Red Star.

-An indoor ski resort opened in Harbin in 2017 and laid claim to be the world's largest of its kind.
-It will make it possible to enjoy down-hill skiing all year round.
+An indoor ski resort opened in Harbin in 2017 and laid claim to be the world's largest of its kind, providing year round facility for downhill skiing.